hiyuantang/AC215_3H2B/README.md

 - Query Processing: Validates semantic search capabilities across different splitting methods, including metadata filtering and lexical search, ensuring proper result structure and dimensionality.
 - Chat Functionality: Validates end-to-end conversation flow, from query embedding to response generation, with proper document retrieval and prompt construction across different splitting methods.
 Each component uses extensive mocking to isolate functionality and verify correct behavior under various scenarios.

+API Service Test:

+- The API service test focuses on scripts and functions that do not involve GCP credential verification, meaning that some parts of the scripts are not tested.
+This is because the demo is written in a way that, upon importing the script, it immediately prompts for GCP credential verification.
+To bypass this verification process, we would risk introducing a significant number of errors due to modifications to the logical structure of the codebase.
+That said, unit tests are conducted, while integration and system tests are compromised.

+Frontend Test:

 ## Structure
 ```